 The McDonald’s false advertising lawsuit claims that the McDonald’s is responsible for continuing in systemic practices of disseminating misleading and false information via the internet, point of purchase advertisements, national print advertisement and television commercials.

 In recent years, legal claims like this one have been filed not only to hold a company accountable for alleged false advertising but also to warn other consumers and to increase the standards for advertising in numerous different industries.
+Claims have been filed against companies like Kevita Kombucha and Horizon Milk for falsely claiming certain properties in their products.
 False advertising and labeling laws are in place to help consumers make educated decisions regarding their purchasing power so that no one is duped into buying something not billed as sold.

 Is the McDonald’s Fillet Made of 100% Chicken?